 Yale Jackson Institute for Global Affairs lecturer and human rights investigator Nathaniel Raymond echoed O’Brien and said that the technology disproportionately targets people of color and women.
 However, Raymond qualified that while the discussion on campus about FRT provides a good base for conversation, dialogue must center around biometrics as a whole — for example, eyes, fingerprints and voices can also be used to identify people without their knowledge.
 He added that identifying a clear divide between what algorithms can and cannot be used for is imperative to avoiding equity issues.

 Raymond said that the United States is currently the only First World country without a department in charge of data protection, even though regulations exist on state and municipal levels.
 He added that the broader question, beyond specific “modalities” of data collection, is the larger absence of “political will and coordination” around the ways in which legal and ethical norms are enshrined in law.
+Contact Apostille for help and support regarding all the legal documentation.

 “The current focus on biometric recognition technologies such as facial recognition, which is just one type of biometric, is akin to debating the quality of air scrubbers on smokestacks in the 1960s or 70s when we have not yet passed the Clean Water, Clean Air acts, nor founded the EPA,” Raymond said.